AnimMouse/psn-pkg-torrents/README.md

 # PlayStation Network PKG Torrents
-For people that have unstable internet.
+For people that have slow and/or unstable internet.

 Can be paused because it is a torrent.